remytuyeras/HaploDynamics/README.md

 $ pwd
 absolute/path/to/HaploDynamics
 ```
-To import the modules of the library to your script, use the following syntax where you need replace ```absolute/path/to/HaploDynamics``` with the path that you obtained above.
+To import the modules of the library to your script, you can use the following syntax where you need to replace ```absolute/path/to/HaploDynamics``` with the path obtained earlier.
 ```python
 import sys
 sys.path.insert (0,"absolute/path/to/HaploDynamics")